Christina Tobin

-Christina Tobin (born June 17, 1981) is an American activist and leader in the election reform and voters' rights movements.
-She is the founder and chair of The Free & Equal Elections Foundation, and president and chief executive officer of Free and Equal, Inc.
+Christina Marie Tobin (born June 17, 1981) is an American activist and ballot access specialist.
+She is the founder and chair of the Free & Equal Elections Foundation, and president and chief executive officer of Free and Equal, Inc.

-Background
+Early life and education

 Tobin was born in Pasadena, Texas, in 1981.
+Her father is political activist Jim Tobin.
 She grew up in Texas and Illinois and graduated from Fenwick High School in Oak Park, Illinois.
-She attended Saint Mary's University in Winona, Minnesota where she served as varsity tennis captain and volunteered for Habitat for Humanity.
+She attended Saint Mary's University in Winona, Minnesota, where she served as varsity tennis captain and volunteered for Habitat for Humanity.
 In 2004, she earned a bachelor's degree in graphic design with a minor in business marketing.
+As of 2024, Tobin claims to have never voted for any presidential candidate, as none had aligned enough with her personal views to earn her vote.